Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI

 \subsection{Catastrophic Forgetting}

 Unlike humans or animals, neural networks do not have the inherent ability to retain previously attained knowledge when they are presented with new information while being optimized.
 This effect is characterized by a drastic performance decrease on tasks trained earlier when progressing on a new task or dataset.
 This phenomenon is described by the term catastrophic forgetting \cite{French1999CF}.
 As neural networks are generally assumed to train on i.i.d. data, adding a new task to be learned can violate this assumption, causing the gradient updates to override the weights that have been learned for the previous tasks and causing the aforementioned loss of old knowledge.
 One way to combat catastrophic forgetting is experience replay \cite{delange2019contlearning}, in which the old data is interspersed with the new data, simulating i.i.d. data such that the network retains the old knowledge.
-However, this approach is inefficient, does not allow online-learning and may even be impossible if access to the old data is not available.
+However, this approach is inefficient, does not allow online-learning\sweb{,} and may even be impossible if access to the old data is not available.
 Therefore, numerous approaches have been proposed to tackle this problem more efficiently.
-The approach of \cite{wortsman2020supermasks} learns masks defining subnetworks in untrained models that are responsible for a given task while \cite{serra2017hardattention} concurrently learn binary attention vectors to retain the knowledge obtained in previous tasks.
-Other approaches \cite{kirkpatrick2017overcoming,Zenke2017synapticintelligence} propose constraints on weight updates for neurons that have been identified as being pertinent for a previous task.
+The approach of \cite{wortsman2020supermasks} learns masks defining subnetworks in untrained models that are responsible for a given task\sweb{,} while \cite{serra2017hardattention} concurrently learn binary attention vectors to retain the knowledge obtained in previous tasks.
+Other approaches \ft{(\eg}, \cite{kirkpatrick2017overcoming,Zenke2017synapticintelligence}\ft{)} propose constraints on weight updates for neurons that have been identified as being pertinent for a previous task.
 Dynamically Expandable Networks \cite{Lee2017expandablenetworks} increase the network capacity when training a new task.

 In this paper, we propose a training algorithm that --- motivated by the successful \gls{xai}-based pruning method described in \cite{yeom2021pruning} --- uses \gls{lrp} in order to identify those neurons that are relevant for a given task.
-After finding the important neurons, they are given a lower elasticity for learning subsequent tasks, such that the network efficiently retains the knowledge from previous tasks, outperforming other state-of-the-art methods.
+After finding the important neurons, they are given a lower elasticity for learning subsequent tasks, such that the network efficiently retains the knowledge from previous tasks while still being able to learn additional tasks.